-Southwest City Dog Park is fortunate to have had strong leadership throughout our first ten years and anticipate similar management going forward.
+Southwest City Dog Park is fortunate to consistently have strong leadership and in our 14th year – we expect to continue to grow and improve our dog park.
 With vision, fiscal responsibility, and a determination to make things happen – SWCDP has benefited from major, ongoing capital improvements and other significant changes and upgrades.
-Our “Capital Improvements” photo essay demonstrates the scope of work and enthusiasm of our crews – primarily our volunteer crews.
+Our “Capital Improvements” photo essay demonstrates the scope of work and enthusiasm of our crews – we are volunteer strong.

 Well, this shot says it all…